Hasuzawa/aws-projects/aws/18-efs/README.md

 sync an EFS with content of another EFS, the destination must have replication protection turned off.
 Replicated filesystem becomes read-only and get files from source.

+EFS replication can be across region and account, similar to S3.

 ## Access Point

 access point can be used to restrict or move access of an EFS to a subdirectory.